pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/authenticators.md

 <!-- toc -->

 Authenticators are used to verify the identity of a user.
-The Onegini Cordova Plugin currently supports PIN and Fingerprint authenticators.
-The Fingerprint authenticator is only available on devices with a fingerprint sensor.
+The Onegini Cordova Plugin currently supports PIN and fingerprint authenticators.
+The fingerprint authenticator is only available on devices with a fingerprint sensor.

 ## `onegini.user.authenticators.getAll`